This USA Bucketlist covers every major attraction and destination the US has to offer. We also include some must-eats too!

-This is arguably the best national park in the USA.
-Visit the Grand Prismatic Spring (a hot spring and volcano), the erupting geyser named ‘Old Faithful’ and the gorgeous Yellowstone Lake.
+Yellowstone National Park is a popular and beautiful place to visit in the USA with highlights such as the Grand Prismatic Spring (a hot spring and volcano), the erupting geyser named ‘Old Faithful’ and the gorgeous Yellowstone Lake.

 Colorado may not be the first state that you think of visiting when touring the USA, but if you love your winter sports, then add it to your list!

 Head here in February to enjoy deep snow whilst the mountains are fully open.
 It is possible to ski all year round in Colorado but the best months are from late October to late April, when the snow is falling the most.

 There are many resorts to choose from, some more affordable than others, but the best include

 - Vail Mountain Resort – One of the largest resorts in the world with extensive and varied terrain; perfect for all types of skiers.

 - Telluride Ski Resort – A scenic ski town, this is ideal for those looking for picturesque destinations in the USA and is one of the more popular resort destinations.

 - Aspect Snowmass – A combination of four ski areas that create a massive terrain, rivaling Vail in size.
 This is a family-oriented option with a cute town to match.

 - Beaver Creek Resort – New at skiing?
 This is the resort for you.
 The resort is known for its friendly customer service and formed runs, making ideal conditions for new skiers.

 37. VISIT MOUNT RUSHMORE